-The location of the upper teeth in humans.
-Features of the structure of the teeth
+The arrangement of the upper teeth in humans.
+Features of the structure of teeth

-Dental apparatuses of prehistoric and modern man differ significantly.
-Ancient people had more than 36 teeth, advanced fangs and a massive jaw.
-This was due to the need to chew rough food and raw meat.
+The dentofacial apparatus of prehistoric and modern humans differs significantly.
+Ancient people had more than 36 teeth, protruding fangs and a massive jaw.
+This was explained by the need to chew rough food and raw meat.
 With the addition of thermally processed foods to the diet, the dentition began to change.
-The fangs were the first to transform, standing in the bite line.
+The canines were the first to transform, becoming aligned with the bite line.
 Then the jaw arch narrowed, the interdental spaces disappeared, and the teeth themselves decreased in size.
-Currently, 32 teeth in humans are the norm, but third molars are considered to be atavism.
+Currently, 32 teeth in humans are the norm, but third molars are considered to be an atavism.

 Interesting fact!

-The teeth of an ancient person cannot be called aesthetic, but they were distinguished by health.
+The teeth of ancient man cannot be called aesthetic, but they were healthy.
 According to scientists, cavemen never suffered from caries and other oral diseases.

 Name of human teeth

-Depending on the location and structure, dental units have their own functional features and are called differently.
+Depending on the location and structure, dental units have their own functional characteristics and are called differently.

 • Incisors.
-On both jaws there are four front teeth in humans - medial and lateral incisors, which serve to bite off food.
+On both jaws there are four front teeth in humans - medial and lateral incisors, which are used for biting food.

 • Fangs.
 Sharp teeth designed for chewing hard foods.